 I chose the mushroom gruyere omelette with a sprinkle of crispy bacon and then began building the rest of my plate.

 One of the highlights from the buffet came from the charcuterie station.
 Aside from a beautiful display of lox with all the fixings and shaved cured meats, the chef made his own salmon rillettes.
 I smeared a spoonful on a bite of everything bagel and swooned!
 If they sold this by the jar, I would have taken a crate home with me.
+This was Eat Love at its best.

 We munched and gabbed all through brunch and then it dawned on us what a beautiful space we were in.
 There were comfortable booths with tons of tropical greenery, soaring ceilings with floor to ceiling windows overlooking the patio and the ocean beyond.
 The staff was genuinely friendly and they chuckled as our group commandeered a nearby marble cart to use for food photography.